-Raja, S, Thomas, P, Stuart, BH, Guerbois, JL & O'Brien, C 2009, 'The estimation of pig bone age for forensic application using thermogravimetric analysis', Journal Of Thermal Analysis And Calorimetry, vol. 98, no. 1, pp. 173-176.View/Download from: UTS OPUS or Publisher's site
+Raja, S, Thomas, P, Stuart, BH, Guerbois, JL & O'Brien, C 2009, 'The estimation of pig bone age for forensic application using thermogravimetric analysis', Journal Of Thermal Analysis And Calorimetry, vol. 98, no. 1, pp. 173-176.View/Download from: Publisher's site

 An accurate means of determining bone age is a goal for forensic scientists.
 In this study, thermogravimetric analysis (TGA) has been used to examine pig bone specimens of different post-mortem age.
 Analysis of bone in both air and nitrogen atmospheres reveals a decrease in total mass loss as the bones age.
 Two mass loss steps due to the decomposition of the organic bone components were observed and show decreasing trends with age for decomposition in an air atmosphere.
 In a nitrogen atmosphere the decomposition was observed to be more complex and age dependence of the mass loss for each step was not identified.
 The TGA data, however, demonstrates the potential of the technique as a means of estimating post-mortem age of forensic bone specimens.

-Smallwood, AG, Thomas, P, Ray, AS & Simon, P 2009, 'Application of a Fickian model of diffusion to the dehydration of graded specimens of a precious Australian sedimentary opal derived from Coober Pedy', Journal Of Thermal Analysis And Calorimetry, vol. 97, no. 2, pp. 685-688.View/Download from: UTS OPUS or Publisher's site
+Smallwood, AG, Thomas, P, Ray, AS & Simon, P 2009, 'Application of a Fickian model of diffusion to the dehydration of graded specimens of a precious Australian sedimentary opal derived from Coober Pedy', Journal Of Thermal Analysis And Calorimetry, vol. 97, no. 2, pp. 685-688.View/Download from: Publisher's site

 A model developed for the estimation of the diffusion coefficient based on Fickian diffusion is applied to the dehydration of a Coober Pedy white play of colour (precious) opal using thermogravimetric analysis (TG).
 The model was originally applied to bulk and powdered opal (opal with no bulk).
 In this paper the opal was graded prior to TG analysis.
 The diffusion coefficient was calculated and is reported up to the critical point of water.

-Vessalas, K, Ray, AS, Thomas, P, Guerbois, JL, Joyce, PA & Haggman, J 2009, 'Pozzolanic reactivity of the supplementary cementitious material pitchstone fines by thermogravimetric analysis', Journal Of Thermal Analysis And Calorimetry, vol. 97, no. 1, pp. 71-76.View/Download from: UTS OPUS or Publisher's site
+Vessalas, K, Ray, AS, Thomas, P, Guerbois, JL, Joyce, PA & Haggman, J 2009, 'Pozzolanic reactivity of the supplementary cementitious material pitchstone fines by thermogravimetric analysis', Journal Of Thermal Analysis And Calorimetry, vol. 97, no. 1, pp. 71-76.View/Download from: Publisher's site

 Thermogravimetric (TG) analysis was applied to the characterisation of the pozzolanic reaction in mortars containing the supplementary cementitious materials (SCMs) pitchstone fines (PF) and fly ash (FA) as partial replacements for Portland cement (PC).
 TG analysis was used to determine the proportion of calcium hydroxide (CH) present from the hydration of the PC based on the dehydroxylation of the CH present in the blended PC-SCM mortars.
 The consumption of CH indicated that both SCMs underwent the pozzolanic reaction and that PF was found to compare favourably in its pozzolanic reactivity of FA, the industry and globally accepted standard artificial pozzolan.